Hehes: Development

 The film and its cast was announced on 12 March 2020.
-It was reported that the film will star an ensemble cast as female lead including the newcomers Washiya Mohamed, Irufana Ibrahim, Mariyam Shifa along with the debutants Shiyaza Mohamed and Aishath Lahufa.
+It was reported that the film will star an ensemble cast as female lead including the newcomers Washiya Mohamed, Irufana Ibrahim, Mariyam Shifa along with the debutants Shiyaza Mohamed and Aishath Lahfa.
 Filming commenced in March 2020 in B. Goidhoo.
 The filming was severely interrupted due to the COVID-19 pandemic.
 Shooting for the first schedule resumes at Goidhoo on 11 June 2021 and was completed on 26 July 2021.
 Rest of the scenes were shot in Male'.

 Soundtrack

 Release

 In June 2021, it was reported that film will not have a theatrical release and will instead be premiered on Medianet Multi Screen.
 The film was released on 2 May 2022, on the occasion of Eid al-Fitr 1443.